syslog-ng/syslog-ng/news/feature-3123.md

 ```

 It should return string List.
 The headers that will be appended to the request's header.
+When the plugin fails, http module won't0 try to send the http request without the header items by default.
+If you want http module to trying to send the request without these headers, just disble `mark-errors-as-critical` function.

 Original code was written by Ferenc Sipos.